4820 Scenic Drive, Schertz, Texas 78108

 The 13,000 sq. ft.
 Lodge is the communnity's social center.
 It is where homeowners enjoy swimming, tennis and planned activities that include everything from card games and potlucks to dances and art classes.

-There is no golf course on site, but an 18-hole, 72-par public course is next door.
-Secure, lighted RV and boat storage is available, and a guard mans the front gate 24 hours per day.
+No golf course is on site, but an 18-hole, 72-par public course is next door.
+Secure, lighted RV and boat storage are available, and a guard mans the front gate 24 hours per day.

-Prices begin in the low-$200,000s.
-The HOA fee is around $300 per month.
+Prices begin in the mid-$100,000s.
+The HOA fee is around $250 per month.
 Please verify this with a Realtor as prices may change.

 Restaurants, shopping areas and pharmacies are all nearby.

-Baptist Emergency Hospital is in Schertz and is accredited by DNV Healthcare.
-It really only handles emergency situations, though.
+Baptist Emergency Hospital is in Schertz and is accredited by DNV Healthcare, although it really only handles emergency situations.
 Northeast Baptist Hospital is 12 miles away in San Antonio and is accredited by the Joint Commision.
 It is also a Level IV trauma center.

 Summer temperatures reach into the 90s.
 Winters are mild with temperatures in the 40s, 50s and 60s.
 On average, the area receives 38 inches of rain per year.